Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Introduction

+To ensure practicality in FL systems, FL defenses must satisfy three requirements: \textit{{i}}) the defense should operate on demand, activated only when attacks might have happened to avoid interference during benign training rounds; \textit{{ii}}) upon detecting a potential attack, the defense should accurately identify malicious local models and mitigate or eliminate their negative impact without harming benign ones; and \textit{{iii}}) the defense should include a verification mechanism that enables clients to validate the integrity of server-side operations without relying solely on the server’s goodwill.

-In this paper, we propose a two-stage defensive mechanism for anomaly detection that filters out malicious client models in each FL training round while addressing challenges faced by real-world FL systems.
-Our approach first detects whether any attacks have occurred in the current FL iteration based on a \textit{cross-round detection}.
-In case of occurrence of attacks, it performs a \textit{cross-client detection} that evaluates the \textit{degree of evilness} of each local model and filters out the malicious local models based on the intuition of \textit{Three-Sigma Rule}~\cite{three_sigma}.
-Our mechanism integrates a robust verification protocol that utilizes Zero-Knowledge Proof (ZKP)~\citep{Goldwasser19} to guarantee the integrity and honest execution of our defensive mechanism at the FL server.
-We compare our approach with the state-of-the-art approaches, including Krum~\cite{krum}, RFA~\cite{rfa}, and Foolsgold~\cite{foolsgold} in \cref{tb:state-of-the-art-compare}, and overview our mechanism in Figure~\ref{fig:overview}.
-Our contributions are summarized as follows:
+This paper presents \name, a two-stage defense mechanism that detects and filters out malicious client models in each FL training round while addressing the challenges in real-world FL systems.
+As illustrated in~\cref{fig:overview}, \name begins with a \textit{\textbf{cross-round detection}} that monitors round-to-round behaviors to identify suspicious activities of local clients.
+Upon detection of suspicious activities, \name activates \textit{\textbf{cross-client detection}} that quantifies the maliciousness level of each local model and filters out the malicious ones based on the 3$\sigma$ rule~\cite{three_sigma}.
+To ensure transparency and integrity in training, \name integrates Zero-Knowledge Proofs (ZKPs)~\cite{Goldwasser19} to provide cryptographic guarantees of its benign execution on the FL server. \cref{tb:state-of-the-art-compare} compares \name against the state-of-the-art methods~\cite{krum,foolsgold,karimireddy2020byzantine,rfa,sun2019can,yin2018byzantine,zhang2022flip,snowball}.
+Our key contributions are as follows:

-\textbf{\textit{i}) Detection of occurrence of attacks (\S\ref{sec:cross_round_check}).} We develop a cross-round check to identify the presence of attacks to activate the defense only when warranted, which can avoid altering aggregation results in attack-free scenarios.

-\textbf{\textit{ii}) Elimination of malicious submissions (\S\ref{sec: cross_client}).} Upon the occurrence of attacks, our approach further eliminates malicious client models in the current FL training round without harming the benign local models.

-\textbf{\textit{iii}) Rigorous verification protocol (\S\ref{sec:zkp}).} To cultivate trust in the FL system among those benign FL clients, our approach utilizes Zero-Knowledge Proof to guarantee that the FL server has executed the defensive mechanism correctly.

-\textbf{\textit{iv}) Effective in real-world systems.} Our method is free from any unrealistic prior information and can detect and eliminate impact of malicious client models without harming the benign ones, thus is applicable and effective in real-world FL systems where attacks happen rarely.
+\textbf{\textit{i}) Practical Applicability in FL Systems:} \name operates without requiring impractical prior knowledge (\textit{e}.\textit{g}., the number of malicious clients or the timing of attacks) and is designed for real-world FL systems.
+To the best of our knowledge, it is the first method that bridges the gap between academic research and practical applications of FL security.

+{\textbf{\textit{ii}) Conditional Activation:}} \name does not interfere with training in attack-free scenarios, a critical requirement for FL deployments where adversarial behavior is infrequent and model accuracy is paramount.
+It activates detection and filtering only when attacks are suspected, avoiding disturbing benign training and preventing accuracy degradation.